 Whether you prefer a double edge razor blade or a Gillette® blade system, knowing when to change your razor blade can be tricky, with multiple factors affecting the lifespan of your razor.
 You'll have to consider the thickness of your hair, how often you shave and your shaving technique when deciding how frequently to replace your blades.
 To make sure you are always using sharp blades and experiencing the smoothest possible shave, The English Shaving Company has put together a simple guide on how and when to change your razor blades.

-A modern razor blade should last from five to ten shaves, though this is entirely dependent on each person’s individual routine.
-Each time you use a blade to shave your body or face it will naturally become more blunt over time.
-The duller your blade becomes, the more it will need to pull on your skin to cut through your hair and the less close your shave will end up overall.
-Your blade tugging on your skin as it glides over the surface means a much higher likelihood of irritation and rashes, making it incredibly important to replace your razor blades at the right time.
+A modern razor blade should last from five to ten shaves, though this is entirely dependent on your individual routine.
+Each time you use a blade to shave your body or face, it will naturally become less sharp over time.
+The duller your blade becomes, the more it will need to pull on your skin to cut through your hair and the less close your shave will be overall.
+Your blade tugging on your skin as it glides over the surface increases the likelihood of irritation and rashes, making it incredibly important to replace your razor blades at the right time.

 A rough guide to replacing your blades is: